Vulnerable wrecks of Lake Neuchâtel 1/3 (Switzerland, 2019)

 Located at a shallow depth and protected by a thin layer of sediment, the three wrecks are now vulnerable, as they are located in a part of the lake particularly exposed to the prevailing winds.

 For this first lake heritage preservation project, the Octopus Foundation will provide a team made up of five qualified divers and two aerial and submarine drone pilots.
-This field team will assist the archaeologists in their excavation project.
-Thanks to underwater 3D models, the objective is to keep track of each step of the underwater excavations.
+This field team will assist the archaeologists in their excavation project and informs the public on this rich topic.

 The Octopus Foundation was thrilled to be able to work almost “at home”, in particular for the study and preservation of wrecks threatened by underwater erosion.